 The City's General Fund expenditures generally increase as the service population increases, with some exceptions for General Fund expenditures that tend to be relatively fixed and do not change based on changes in the service population.
-To estimate the costs that would likely increase as the service population increases, BAE analyzed the City's budgeted General Fund expenditures from the 2019/2020 Fiscal Year budget, as shown in the City's OpenGov portal.
+To estimate the costs that would likely increase as the service population increases, BAE analyzed the City's budgeted General Fund expenditures from the FY 2019-20, as obtained from the City's OpenGov portal.
 This analysis focused on expenditures for the Human Resources, Library and Community Services, Public Works, and Police Departments, as these departments are most likely to experience increases in demand for services that are financed using the General Fund as the City's service population increases.
+However, not all costs within departmental budgets change with respect to growth.
+These "fixed costs," such as salaries for certain executive positions (i.e., department heads, Chief of Police, etc.) as well as costs to maintain fixed assets, capital outlays, utilities, and most special projects, are excluded from this analysis.
+The analysis also accounts for the charges for service and other department revenues that offset variable costs in each department.